How to Deal With Apathy in a Relationship: 5 Steps to Follow

 2. Allow your partner to have the space

-If you initiated this conversation about dealing with apathy in the relationship, and your partner did not seem quite aware of this realization of yours, it is crucial to allow your partner to have that space to process this important conversation.
+If you initiated this conversation about dealing with apathy in the relationship, and your partner did not seem quite aware of this realization of yours, it is crucial to allow your partner to have that space to process this vital conversation.

 3. Identify the underlying issue

-Figure out whether you’re both feeling bored in the relationship or whether it’s the mundane routine that you’ve both grown complacent with that’s causing you both to feel apathetic.
+Figure out whether you’re both feeling bored in the relationship or whether it’s the mundane routine you’ve both grown complacent with that’s causing you both to feel apathetic.

 Related Reading: How to Identify and Deal With a Man With Commitment Issues